DasSauerkraut/Terraheim/README.md

 [Nexus](https://www.nexusmods.com/valheim/mods/803?tab=description)

 ### Patchnotes
 **v2.0.2**
+- Fixed bug where Gywnttorrwr would not shoot arrows
+- O L Y M P I A can now be disabled
+**v2.0.2**
 - Fixed bug where new characters could not be created
 - Fixed characters being naked on the main menu